CitizenHealth/react-native-human-api/README.md

 ## Introduction

-This is a React Native native module inspired from [wayneholis/react-native-humanapi](https://github.com/wayneholis/react-native-humanapi) library.
+This is a React Native native module inspired by [wayneholis/react-native-humanapi](https://github.com/wayneholis/react-native-humanapi) library.

 The Human API SDK has been updated to the latest build.
 We will be constantly updating this package for our own project.